iexcloud/docs/source/getting-started/early-access-program-info-hub.md

 Please see the console home page's IEX Cloud Early Access **Ideas Table** and the [Changelog](https://github.com/iexcloud/docs/blob/main/source/reference/changelog.md).

+- You can remove an AWS Integration and configure a new one.

 ## Recently Fixed Bugs

 These notable bugs were recently fixed.

-- File ingestion: you can now choose a file of any name.
+- AWS S3: You can create a dataset from an AWS S3 bucket data source.

 ## Known Issues

 Stear clear of the following bugs and unfinished features.
 When we resolve them, we'll update the appropriate sections above.

-- AWS S3: You cannot create a dataset from an AWS S3 bucket data source.
+- AWS S3: Using JSONPath with S3 bucket JSON files requires selecting a JSON file.

 ## Known Limitations